The Maya (Illusion) of “Self” Part 1

 In the last ten years, research into states of consciousness has had a bit of a resurgence or what could be described as a new renaissance, as scientific inquiry in the field of psychedelics is revealing more and more mysteries of the human mind.

-After a surge of very promising clinical research into psychedelics (a term meaning “mind manifesting”) from the 1950s and 60s, showing so much promise in treating depression, anxiety, and even schizophrenia, recreational abuse of psychedelics created both political backlash and public outcry demanding their discontinuance, forced the research to cease and to be abandoned by 1965.
+After a surge of very promising clinical research into psychedelics (a term meaning “mind manifesting”) from the 1950s and 60s, showing so much promise in treating depression, anxiety, and even schizophrenia, recreational abuse of psychedelics created both political backlash and public outcry demanding their discontinuance.
+It forced the research to cease and to be abandoned by 1965.
 For four decades all the wonderful findings gathered had all but been lost.
 But, in the early 2000s, thanks to the tenacity and groundwork laid by a tremendous team of scientists from multiple disciplines, the Federal Government allowed research to resume, and what we’ve learned about the human mind, has been nothing short of extraordinary.

 Used for thousands of years, it is well known that compounds such as psilocybin, derived from mushrooms, as well other psychedelics such as LSD and ayahuasca (often referred to as “the God drug”), create what can only be described a “mystical experiences” – typically described as the dissolution of one’s ego followed by a sense of losing all identification with one’s body, and a merging with nature and the surrounding universe.
 A sense of being connected to everything that is.

 Those that have taken the deep dive into what we casually and even within the halls of academia refer to as a “trip,” report feeling flooded with love, beauty, and peace beyond anything they could imagine being possible.
 They all come back to their baseline level of consciousness, suffering from the same ineffability; a complete inability to describe what they experienced.
 They emerge from the experiences with unshakable convictions, the most important of which, is that ALL participants are sure beyond a doubt, that what they experienced was not at all “just a figment of their imagination.”
-They felt very strongly that these experience “opened portals of perception” to other dimensions of reality, but in no way feel their experiences were hallucinatory.
+They felt very strongly that these experiences “opened portals of perception” to other dimensions of reality, but in no way feel their experiences were hallucinatory.

+We tend to maintain this illusion of being separate from everything because society breeds an outbound focus.
 As observers looking out from behind these eyes, we delude ourselves by clinging to the belief that we are separate from the universe, that we are “here” in these bodies, and life is “out there,” as something external to ourselves.
 But, “THERE” is a devious trick of the mind.
 The mind always makes us interested in things far away, over “there” so we can be lead from here to there.
 Our attention is always wandering to another place, another person, another thing, another time.
 As a result, we are never “HERE” and almost always elsewhere, lost in the capricious nature of our thoughts.

 In India, there is an ancient proverb – diya tale andhera– which means “there is darkness under the lamp.”
 A lamp provides light that can fill an entire room and yet right underneath of it lies darkness.
 As is the case with man.
 We are capable of seeing all that surrounds us but incapable of seeing ourselves, within.
 We delude ourselves thinking life is “out there” and worse yet, that we are separate from it.